codeforamerica/pittsburgh-procurement-explorer/README.md

 pittsburgh-procurement-explorer is a Jekyll site.
 For information on getting started with Jekyll, please refer to the [howto](https://github.com/codeforamerica/howto/blob/master/Jekyll.md).

+The site also uses [bower](http://bower.io/) to manage javascript dependencies.
+Bower is a package manager for the web.
+Bower can be installed using npm (detailed instructions for installing npm can be found [here](https://github.com/codeforamerica/howto/blob/master/Node.js.md)).
+To install bower, simply type

+    npm install

+Once bower installed, you can install javascript dependencies by running

+    bower install

+Once everything is installed, you can get started by running

+    jekyll serve

 ### Deployment

 The tool is hosted on github pages, so deploying is as simple as pushing updates to the `gh-pages` branch.
 Because standard HTML sites are valid Jekyll, [deploying the built site directly](http://www.aymerick.com/2014/07/22/jekyll-github-pages-bower-bootstrap.html) is encouraged.